Contact Us for a Free Consultation (941) 744-5450

 Bradenton Chapter 7 Bankruptcy Attorney

-Filing a Chapter 7 Bankruptcy gives you the protection of the "automatic stay."
+Filing a Chapter 7 bankruptcy gives you the protection of the "automatic stay."
 The automatic stay will immediately stop all collection activity and most lawsuits.
-Consulting with a Bradenton chapter 7 bankruptcy attorney will help answer your questions regarding bankruptcy.
-The Chapter 7 automatic stay will also ease most debt related stress by halting:
+Consulting with a Holland Law Group Chapter 7 bankruptcy attorney will help answer your questions regarding bankruptcy.
+The Chapter 7 bankruptcy automatic stay will also ease most debt related stress by halting:

 • fines and debts incurred due to involvement in criminal activity